 But where is the Recommended panel in Word for Mac?
 Did someone Hide that too?
 No, it’s just not an option for Mac users.
 Microsoft left it out (speculate at will).
 But all is not lost: You can still manage style visibility on the Mac, you just have to do it with XML Hacking.

 Begin by creating your template and creating the styles needed for that document.
-When you’re ready, we’re going to unzip the Word file, modify the XML, then re-zip the files.
+If you’re using BBEdit 10 or later, you can simply open the Word file and directly edit the XML.
+If you’re using some other text editor you’ll have to unzip the Word file, modify the XML, then re-zip the files.
 On a Mac, you have to take some extra steps to ensure that Mac attributes are not added to the files and folders by the Finder.
-Please take a moment to read my previous post about Editing XML in OS X
+Please take a moment to read my post about Editing XML in OS X

 When you first open an Office XML field, the content is linearized and difficult to read.
-In BBEdit, apply Markup>Tidy>Reflow Document, leave the options at their defaults and click on the Reflow button.
+In BBEdit, apply Markup>Utilities>Format…>Strict hierachical, uncheck the Normalize tag case option and click on the Format button.
 Voila!
 Readable XML!

 Managing Styles with XML Editing